PauloCareli/PauloCareli/README.md

 ### About me:
 - 🌱 I’m currently learning everything, with a good focus on web development.
-- 😄 I’m looking to improve my abilities as a developer.
+- 😄 I’m looking to improve my abilities as an Engineer.
 - 💬 Ask me about anything, I'm happy to help.
 <br clear="right"/>